zheruiqiu/YouTube-Summarizer/README.md

   - Models become available based on the API keys you provide
   - Mix and match different models as needed
 - **Multilingual Support**:
-  - Generate summaries in English and German
+  - Generate summaries in English and Chinese
   - Clean formatting in both languages
   - Proper handling of language-specific structures
 - **Flexible Summary Modes**: